gruntwork-io/terragrunt/README.md

 * `--terragrunt-ignore-external-dependencies`: Dont attempt to include any external dependencies when running `*-all` commands

-* `--terragrunt-auto-apply-external-dependencies`: Include any external dependencies when running `*-all` without asking.
+* `--terragrunt-include-external-dependencies`: Include any external dependencies when running `*-all` without asking.

 ### Configuration